-Customer billing rates for our Bison 1, 2, & 3 wind facilities were approved by the MPUC in a December 2013 order.
-In April 2014 and November 2014, we filed renewable resources factor filings which included updated costs associated with the Bison Wind Energy Center.
-Upon approval of the filings, we will be authorized to include updated billing rates on customer bills.
+Customer billing rates for our Bison Wind Energy Center were approved by the MPUC in an order dated May 22, 2015.
+In November 2014, we filed a renewable resources factor filing which includes updated costs associated with Bison.
+Upon approval of the filing, we will be authorized to include updated billing rates on customer bills.